 Day 2: Lohajung to Bekaltal

 - Altitude: 7,600 ft (2,316 m) to 9,689 ft (2,953 m)

 Trek gradient: Overall it can be deemed as Moderate gradient; Trails ascends gradually through forests on well-marked trails

 Water sources: 3 hours into the trek and you will come across the first point where you can refill water bottles, the next water source will be at a point where you will stop for lunch.

-Starting from the central market of Lohajung the trail moves up from Bisht General Store on the well marked trail.
-The man made trail passes the upper reaches of Lohajung village into the forest, passing by some more houses.
+Starting from the central market of Lohajung the trail moves up from Bisht General Store on the well-marked trail.
+The man-made trail passes the upper reaches of Lohajung village into the forest, passing by some more houses.
 Mandoli village can be seen on your left after a short trek from Lohajung.
-This village serves as first major hiatus in Brahmatal trek, here you can refill your water supply.
+This village serves as the first major hiatus in Brahmatal trek, here you can refill your water supply.
 Because today’s trek involves 5 hours of gradual ascent through forest cover with rare water supply.

 A little further into the trail you are to enter Kali valley, Which is confluence point of Kali and Pindari river.
 From here follow the water pipeline which supplies water to Lohajung.
 Which is always covered in the Rhodedoroden even during the snowy winters except for february and march when this part of the trail is majorly matte.
 A little ahead from here, on your left you will find some mud houses huddled together, This little hamlet is known ad Budla village.

 The next remarkable and easily identifiable landmark—a wooden bridge over a stream.
 This stream is a good water supply option if we go a bit down the stream.
 Across the bridge after two hours of trekking you will reach a point known as Begum, which is the perfect place to rest a bit and enjoy the magnificent views.
 Begum provides some of the best views of Navali Bugyal and Bagdi Bugyal.